-The committee comprises the members of the Management Board, heads of Management Information System Department, Risk Management Department, General Risk Unit and Business Department - Small and Medium Clients.
+The committee comprises members of the Management Board, procurators, responsible for business clients, heads of Management Information System Department, General Risk Department.
 The committee is elected and managed by the Management Board.

 Operational Risk Management Committee

 The Operational Risk Management Committee is a body within the structure of the bank that is elected and managed by the Management Board.
 The committee provides an opportunity for adequate management of operational risks and for taking decisions in this regard.
 The following two subcommittees are also integrated into the Operational Risk Management Committee: Compliance Committee and Committee on Safety at Work.